Landau Kleffner Syndrome

 The cause of LKS is unknown, though new (de novo) genetic mutations have been found in children.
-A gene called GRIN2A is known to be involved.
-A family history of seizures or epilepsy is not typically seen.
+A gene called GRIN2A has been found in a small group of children with this condition but is not common.
+A family history of seizures can be seen but is not typical.

 How is Landau-Kleffner syndrome diagnosed?

 - A thorough history is critical, with a description of any seizures, the child’s developmental course, and current abilities, specifically language use and processing.

 - An EEG (electroencephalogram), and in many instances a prolonged EEG or video EEG to capture sleep, is needed to diagnose LKS.

 - The EEG in children with this epilepsy syndrome is abnormal, especially as they enter sleep.

 - The spike discharges seen in LKS tend to become much more frequent during sleep as compared to wakefulness.